 The area of operations around the new station will include the buildings, (research) facilities and cargo depot within the station perimeter.
-This area will be about 0.5 km2 excluding the 600 m x 50 m snow runway and access routes (see also Fig. 2.27: boundaries of construction area, station operation, landing strip)
+This area will be about 1 km2 excluding the snow landing strip and access routes (see also Fig. 2.28: boundaries of construction area, station operation, landing strip).